rob006-software/yii2-simple-auth/README.md

 }
 ```

-You can also configure some settings for filter:
+You can also configure some settings for `ActionFilter`:

 ```php
 use salenauts\simpleauth\ActionFilter;